Bacteria make vitamin B12

 If you like cheese, particularly any of the cheeses with holes, try eating it daily and see if it works for you like it’s working for me.

-7/3/2015 ~ I switched from ordering imported Swiss Emmentaler, to ordering American made “Swiss Cheese”, at about a third the cost per pound.
-But, I wondering if the American Swiss cheese has as much Propionibacterium freudenreichii, B12 making bacteria.
+7/3/2015 ~ I’ve switched from ordering imported Swiss Emmentaler, to ordering American made “Swiss Cheese”, at about a third the cost per pound.
+But, I’m wondering if the American Swiss cheese has as much Propionibacterium freudenreichii, B12 making bacteria.
 Perhaps American cheesemakers rely on some less natural method to achieve the holes characteristic of Swiss Cheese.

-In order to carry out a test, I made yogurt with the American made Swiss Cheese, to see if it bubbled like that I made using authentic Emmentaler.
-The first batch did not.
-The second day I used a half jar of starter saved from the day before and added more small pieces of Swiss Cheese, as well as the customary probiotics.
+I tested making yogurt with the American made Swiss Cheese, to see if it bubbled like it did with authentic Emmentaler.
+The first batch didn’t bubble.
+For the second batch I used a half jar of starter saved from the day before and added small pieces of Swiss Cheese, as well as customary probiotics.
 Still no bubbling.
-The third day I used a half jar of starter saved from the say before (now 3 days strong) and added more small pieces of Swiss Cheese as well as probiotics.
-I left space at the top of each jar, just in case it began to work, and low and behold, 5 hours later, there was bubbling and each jar had run over.
+The third day I used a half jar of starter saved from the day before (now 3 days strong) and added small pieces of Swiss Cheese as well as probiotics.
+I left space at the top of each jar, just in case it began to work.
+Low and behold, 5 hours later, there was bubbling and each jar had run over.
 Clearly leaving a quarter inch for the bubbling was not enough.